Join our Volunteer Team

 Meet Alex, one of our amazing hospital volunteers!

-Why Volunteer with us?
+Why Volunteer With Us?

 Be Part of a Supportive Community

-Structured Onboarding
+Structured Onboarding & Training

-Apply Online: Start by submitting a short application through our website.
+Submit a short application through our website.Face-to-Face Interview

-Orientation & On-Site Training: Attend an Orientation session with our Team Leader, followed by hands-on training with an experienced volunteer.
+Attend an orientation session with our Volunteer Manager, followed by hands-on training alongside an experienced volunteer.Clear Role Descriptions

 Ongoing Learning & Development

-Volunteer #FortheWildlife
+Volunteer #ForTheWildlife

 1. You’re Passionate About Wildlife

 If you care deeply about the wellbeing of native animals, you’re in the right place.
-Wildlife welfare is at the heart of everything we do — and we're always looking for kind, capable people who share that passion.
+Wildlife welfare is at the heart of everything we do, and we’re always looking for kind, capable people who share that passion.

 2. You’re Ready to Help